 Mission Viejo Employment Lawyers

-There are a number of struggles that individuals with disabilities have to deal with on a daily basis.
+There are a number of struggles that employees have to deal with on a daily basis.
 Facing discrimination at the workplace should not be one of them.
-Anyone who believes that they were mistreated at the workplace because of a disability would be well advised to discuss their situation with an experienced Mission Viejo employment lawyer.
+Anyone who believes that they were mistreated at the workplace would be well advised to discuss their situation with an experienced Mission Viejo employment attorney.

 There are a number of state and federal statutes that prohibit discrimination against people with disabilities.
 It is against the law for employers to base decisions regarding hiring, salaries and terminations on someone’s disabilities.
 The protections provided to individuals dealing with a disability are specified under the Rehabilitation Act and the Americans with Disabilities Act.

 The Rehabilitation Act of 1973 prohibits discrimination based on an individual’s disability.
 This includes schools and other institutions that receive federal funding.
 In 1990, congress enacted the Americans with Disabilities Act, which enhanced these protections.
 This act specifically makes it illegal for private employers, government entities, employment agencies and local unions to discriminate against qualified individuals.
 Employers are prohibited from discriminating against someone with a disability when they: